 Lucky dogs?
 Yes, indeed!
-These DIY St. Patrick’s Day dog bandanas combine several of our archived DIY techniques.
-You can easily adapt the ideas to make your own customised look and DIY design.
+These DIY St. Patrick’s Day dog bandanas combine several of our DIY techniques.
+You can easily adapt the design ideas used here to make your own customised look and DIY design.
 We’ve even included some options to help get you inspired.
 Whoot whoot!
-Here are all the DIY details on our bandanas.
+Here are all the details on our DIY St. Patrick’s Day dog bandanas.
 Plus, more cute pictures of these very happy looking doggone dapper pat-collecting pups!

 Celebrating in Style!

 The DIY techniques used to sew these homemade dog bandanas as well as to design, cut and apply the custom heat transfer vinyl iron-ons for these bandanas are the same techniques used for our recently shared DIY Valentine’s Day dog bandanas, with a few subtle differences in the colours, font, and general styling.
 I wasn’t kidding when I said that it is very easy to make your own custom designs.
 So easy that it can be a little bit addictive.
 Hehehe…

 My parents were visiting us from Canada and would be here for St. Patrick’s Day.
 With Mom’s Irish roots, I thought some special outfits were in order for the celebration.
 Little did I know that we’d be celebrating in semi-isolation this year.
 New Zealand hadn’t yet entered COVID lockdown, but we weren’t taking any chances, especially with my folks.
 Getting flights home after their original airline cancelled service was stressful enough.
 They couldn’t chance catching even just a normal cold, lest they be denied travel for symptoms.